Esukhia/teachingtibetan.com/docs/production/oral_public_announcement.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+It means the person can deliver announcements on various general topics with a clear, fluent, and spontaneous manner.
+They can communicate in a way that is easily understood and does not cause any difficulty or inconvenience for the recipient.

 </details>